weaviate/weaviate-io/developers/weaviate/current/graphql-references/vector-search-parameters.md

 If the distance metric is `cosine` you can also use `certainty` instead of `distance`.
-Certainty normalizes the distance in a range of 0..1, where 0 reprents a perfect opposite (cosine distance of 2) and 1 represents vectors with an identical angle (cosine distance of 0).
+Certainty normalizes the distance in a range of 0..1, where 0 represents a perfect opposite (cosine distance of 2) and 1 represents vectors with an identical angle (cosine distance of 0).
 Certainty is not available on non-cosine distance metrics.

-## NearObject
+## nearObject

 This filter allows you to find data objects in the vicinity of other data objects by UUID.
 It's supported by the `Get{}` function.

 * Note: You cannot use multiple `near<Media>` arguments, or a `near<Media>` argument along with an [`ask`](../modules/qna-transformers.html) argument.
 * Note: You can specify an object's `id` or `beacon` in the argument, along with a desired `certainty`.
 * Note that the first result will always be the object in the filter itself.
-* Near object search can also be combined with `text2vec` modules.
+* `nearObject` search can also be combined with `text2vec` modules.

 ### Variables